HeinleinSupport/olefy/Readme.md

 Debug some issues and use oletools directly in olefy and scan inline.
 Also olefy should rescan with rtfobj when olevba reports a RTF file.

+As the protocol is flexible we will integrate other tools and services as needed.
+(Pyzor will be next)

 ## oletools

 [github: oletools - python tools to analyze MS OLE2 files](https://github.com/decalage2/oletools)